blackrosezy/hic/README.md

 ### Prerequisite

 You need to install Go to compile this program.
-You may skip this section if you have working Go installation in you machine.
+You may skip this section if you have working Go installation in your machine.
 E.g in Ubuntu :
 ```
 apt-get install golang
 ```